prince62058/Servidorr/replit.md

 **July 14, 2025 - Navigation Menu Updates:**
 - Removed "Book Now" button from navigation menu across all pages as requested
 - Updated all "View Sub-Services" buttons on home page to redirect to services page
+- Updated all "Book Now" buttons (hero section and promotional banner) to redirect to services page
 - Improved navigation flow for better user experience

 **July 14, 2025 - Added Professional Favicon Across All Pages:**